Baushkiner/total-perspective-vortex/README.md

 ### Converting to EPOCHS
 Converting Raws to Epochs (5 sec.) and one dynamic graph.
 ### Treatment pipeline
-Creating 6 pipelines ([CSP, SPoC] @ [LinearDiscriminantAnalysis, LogisticRegression, RandomForestClassifier]) and calculating Accuracy with cross_val_score.
+Creating 6 pipelines ([CSP, SPoC] @ [LinearDiscriminantAnalysis, LogisticRegression, RandomForestClassifier]) and calculating their Accuracy with cross_val_score.
 ### Best model
+Selecting the best model of 6 pipelines, train it and predict.
 ### Implement PCA

 # Usefull links